Crown Colony of Eastern Agency Scheme: Development

-Governor Dormansmith of Burma discussed the scheme with his government while in exile from Japanese occupation.
-When the scheme was dismissed at the fourth meeting, Dormansmith continued discussions.
-He met with James Phillips Mill, the Assam Secretary.
-Dormansmith sent R.E.
-McGuire, Secretary of the Scheduled Areas Deparmtment of Burma, to meet with Mills and further discuss the plan.
+Governor Reginald Dorman-Smith of Burma discussed the scheme with his government while in exile from Japanese occupation.
+When the scheme was dismissed at the fourth meeting, Dorman-Smith continued discussions.
+He met with Mills the Assam Secretary.
+Dorman-Smith sent R. E. McGuire, Secretary of the Scheduled Areas Department of Burma, to meet with Mills and further discuss the plan.
 McGuire composed a memorandum and sent it to John Walton of the Burma office to advocate a separate administration for the hill tracts of Burma.
 McGuire suggested to begin with two agencies one Assam and one Burma before amalgamating them into one entity.
 Reid corroborated with McGuire's suggestions as it would be a convenient policy but insisted on unity of single systems of finance.

 The Scheme was discussed at the India Office with Amery and Lord Wavell before he departed England to take the governorship of India.
 The details of the amalgamation reached a conclusion between Wavell, Dorman-Smith and Amery by late 1944.
 Wavell met with Dorman Smith in Shimla to discuss the tribal tracts in Burma, Assam and possibly Bengal.
 Dorman-Smith recommended forming a separate unit administered directly by the Governor-General or the Governor of Burma.
 However, Wavell later wrote to Amery that the tribal areas belonged to India and it would be difficult to separate them from a treaty arrangement in the Cripps Declaration.
 Amery corresponded that the territorial matter was of treaty arrangement, not constitutional provinces.
-Amery's advisor suggested the scheme should be funded by the British government in Londo,n and the treaty made by the UK and the provincial agency.
+Amery's advisor suggested the scheme should be funded by the British government in London and the treaty made by the UK and the provincial agency.
 Amery suggested instead that the British maintain a mandate-like system in the tribal tracts and, until the people have been consulted, be justifiably transferred to India.
 Internationally, a purely British occupation would be unjustifiable, so a multinational approach of shared development would be best, according to Amery, in terms of Indian relations.
 Wavell, however, differed with Amery, stating that he could not see the British Government's future in spending large sums and efforts for backwards tribes, nor the Indian Governments in the future willingly accepting British co-rule of the regions.
 Wavell raised a point that the political nature of the 1930s, in which the scheme was proposed, had changed drastically.
 To maintain control over the tribal tracts would be unpopularly seen by Indian nationalists as limiting Indian constitutionalism.
 Wavell stated to Amery in December 1944, the reorganisation of the regions under British or international body rule seemed impracticable.